omaraflak/omaraflak.github.io/markdown/virtual-machine.md

 I have also introduced a label mechanism in the assembler program so we don't have to pass the actual index of the instruction to `jumpif`.
 To define a label, write down a dot `.` followed by the name of the label, e.g. `.mylabel`.
 Then use it as `jumpif .mylabel`.

+Can you guess what this example does?

 <textarea style="width: 100%; height: 200px; resize: vertical;" id="assembly2"></textarea>
 <input id="execute2" type="button" value="Run">
 <div class="article-code-output" id="output2"></div>

 ## Fibonacci

-All I did earlier was to translate the following logic into bytecode for our VM:
+Earlier, I simply translated the following logic into bytecode for our VM:

 ```python
 a = 0